renatalantos/Quizzler-Javascript/README.md

 ### The game area

 The game area layout will basically stay the same throughout the game.
 I manipulate it by adding and hiding elements, depending on what page the user is.
 There are three basic pages.
 They all include the "Your information section", so I'm not going to explicitely mention it again.
-The game area which will be in the middle of the page on all screens, and all its elements are centered in the middle.
+The game area which will be in the middle of the page on all screens, and all its elements are centered in the middle. insert photo here!!!!
 1. Start page
 [Start page](https://github.com/renatalantos/Quizzler-Javascript/blob/master/documents/screenshots/start_page_with_no_updates.JPG)
 2. Game page